Christopher Doyle: Early life

-Doyle was born in Sydney, Australia in 1952.
+Doyle was born in Sydney, Australia, in 1952.
 He left his native country on a Norwegian merchant ship at the age of eighteen.
 Doyle arrived in Taiwan for the first time in the 1970s, while his ship was docked in Keelung Harbor.
 Doyle met Stan Lai and Ding Nai-chu at Idea House, a restaurant in Taipei.

 Career

-While living in other countries, he took on several odd jobs, such as an oil driller in India, a cow herder in Israel, and a doctor of Chinese medicine in Thailand.
+While living in other countries, he took on several odd jobs, such as being an oil driller in India, a cow herder in Israel, and a doctor of Chinese medicine in Thailand.
 In the late seventies, Doyle took an interest in Chinese culture and received the Chinese name Dù Kěfēng, which translates to "like the wind".
 After language studies in Taiwan, he started working as a photographer.
-A couple of years later, he became a cinematographer, working with director Edward Yang in the 1983 film That Day, on the Beach.
+A couple of years later, he became a cinematographer, working with Taiwanese director Edward Yang on the 1983 film That Day, on the Beach.

 Doyle has worked on over 50 Chinese-language films.
-He is best known for his collaborations with Wong Kar-Wai in Chungking Express, Fallen Angels, Happy Together, In the Mood for Love and 2046.
+He is best known for his collaborations with Wong Kar-wai in Chungking Express, Fallen Angels, Happy Together, In the Mood for Love and 2046.
 He has collaborated with other Chinese filmmakers on projects including Temptress Moon, Hero and Dumplings.
 He has also made more than 20 films in various other languages, working as director of photography on Gus Van Sant's remake of Psycho, Liberty Heights, Last Life in the Universe, Rabbit-Proof Fence, Paranoid Park, and The Limits of Control, among others.

 He also wrote, shot, and directed Warsaw Dark, Away with Words starring Asano Tadanobu, and Hong Kong Trilogy: Preschooled Preoccupied Preposterous, an experimental portrait of three generations of Hong Kong people.
 He co-directed The White Girl with Jenny Suen.